 I have a strong interest in mental health in general, but especially in the countryside and have completed my training in Level 2 Listening and Counselling Skills.
 I have a passion for working for and helping the farming community.

 Monica - Assistant Chaplain -Retired Farmer

-Monica was born in 1947 at RAF Gutersloh, Germany and has two younger sisters.
-She grew up in Prenton, Birkenhead, Wirral and attended Woodchurch Secondary School for Girls.
-Monica was a regular worshipper at Holy Cross church, Woodchurch, where she was confirmed and had been a bell ringer and chorister.
+I was born in 1947 at RAF Gutersloh, Germany and have two younger sisters.
+I grew up in Prenton, Birkenhead, Wirral and attended Woodchurch Secondary School for Girls.
+I was a regular worshipper at Holy Cross church, Woodchurch, where I was confirmed and had been a bell ringer and chorister.

 Helen - Dairy Farmer - Assistant Chaplain

 I grew up on a Dairy farm, after finishing school I then attended Reaseheath Agricultural College to study Agriculture.
 I was very involved with young farmers and was chairlady of the once club Chester YFC.

 After getting married, my husband and I struck off on our own and rented a County council farm.

 I first got involved with Cheshire Agricultural Chaplaincy in August 2017 when I took over managing the existing Facebook account and setting up of the Twitter account which has resulted in interaction with other farmers across Cheshire, the UK and around the world … wow!